awsdocs/aws-cost-management-user-guide/doc_source/manage-cost-categories.md

 The type of charges based on line items details\.
 Also referred to as the `RECORD_TYPE` in the Cost Explorer API\.
 For more information, see [Term comparisons](#cost-categories-terms)\.

 **Tag key**
 The cost allocation tag keys that are specified on the resource\.
-For more information, see [Using Cost Allocation Tags](cost-alloc-tags.md)\.
+For more information, see [Using AWS cost allocation tags](cost-alloc-tags.md)\.

 **Cost category**
 A dimension from another cost category\.
 Using cost categories as a dimension helps you organize the levels of categories\.